yanirs/yanirseroussi.com/content/posts/2024-01-19-new-decade-new-tagline-data-and-ai-for-impact/index.md

 While I've never abandoned my software engineering roots, the broadening of data science means that [many data scientists can no longer be assumed to possess solid engineering skills](https://yanirseroussi.com/2023/06/30/was-data-science-a-failure-mode-of-software-engineering/).
 Therefore, I changed the tagline last year to _Engineering Data Science & More_.
 However, this didn't feel quite right &ndash; some people now have an adverse reaction to any mention of data science, after negative experiences of failed projects.

 Recently, I switched the tagline to be both broader and narrower: _Data & AI for Nature_.
 However, upon reflection and given some feedback, I realised that the _Nature_ bit may be off-putting to some people who do impactful work in the space but have different motivations.
-Therefore, I decided to go with _Data & AI for Impact_.
+Therefore, I decided to go with _Data & AI for Impact_ (for now...).

-What does this mean in terms of focus areas?
-* Still publish technical and high-level posts on Data & AI.
-* Aim to highlight positive-impact applications of Data & AI tech, especially in the climate and nature-positive space.

-More importantly, I'm aiming to revitalise my approach to publishing and audience engagement:
+**More importantly, I'm planning to revitalise my approach to publishing and audience engagement:**
-* Produce content that's useful for those who find the tagline compelling &ndash; especially people working on startups and scaleups that are using Data & AI to make a positive impact on the biosphere and our shared environment.
 * Post more frequently &ndash; aiming for weekly from February onwards.
 * Use the mailing list to email full posts, and as a two-way avenue for comments and conversations (as opposed to public comments, which are now closed).
+* Still publish both technical and high-level posts on Data & AI.
+* Produce content that's specifically useful for startups and scaleups that are early on their Data & AI journey.
+* Showcase positive-impact applications of Data & AI tech &ndash; especially by startups in the climate and nature-positive space.

 With more frequent posts, what I publish should be quicker to produce and consume.
 This means I may lean more heavily on showcasing other people's work &ndash; possibly through interviews.
 Other than that, here are some rough post ideas for the immediate future:
 * Series on a minimum viable data stack